 First the practical.
 My fellow terraformers are mostly healers, artists, writers, architects, designers, and other creatives and as a generalization we can find ourselves in a quandary around money.
 There can be a struggle to price services competitively.
 Perhaps it is because we are used to thinking in terms of an hourly wage, maybe it’s a belief that we are too green to charge much for our service, or maybe we are just so eager to work we are willing to give our product or service away.

-What we are individually and collectively unraveling are crazy things like self-worth and our ancestral money beliefs as well as facing where we stand in our culture’s money story (psst: isn’t very pretty; institutionalized poverty, classist beliefs about the poor and the worth of a human life).
+What we are individually and collectively unraveling are crazy things like self-worth and our ancestral money beliefs as well as facing where we stand in our culture’s money story (psst: it isn’t very pretty; institutionalized poverty, classist beliefs about the poor and the worth of a human life).

 Money is a volatile topic, it relates to survival, values, and worth.
 Here is the bottom line: We live in a society that depends on money.
 Our work has no value when it is given away.
 Money is energy, work is energy.
 The exchange of product/service for money is part of what creates its value to others.